Shreveport Federal Criminal Defense Attorneys

 When federal authorities launch investigations or charges against you, you need to defend yourself effectively to reduce the risks of liabilities.
 For you to do it successfully, you’ll need to fully understand the allegations, as well as the applicable laws and constitutional principles.
 Even if you’re entitled to a “fair” trial, this information won’t be made readily available by your accusers, and it can be extremely tough to figure out the exact allegations for which you need to establish your defense.

-At Oberheiden P.C., we have a team that has handled more than 500 trials and over 1000 federal investigations.
+At Oberheiden P.C., we have a team that has handled many trials and over 1000 federal investigations.
 We rely on that experience and our legal knowledge to quickly evaluate our clients’ cases, determine what they entail, and figure out the exact allegations they’re facing.
 Our federal criminal defense attorneys in Shreveport also know methods to slow down investigations by the federal government so that they can get more time to glean key details from the situation.
 With all the relevant information, they can create a custom-tailored defense to protect our clients and fight for favorable outcomes.
 We do all these while working closely with you or your company’s team to inform you about any developments and let you know how you can help.

 We have federal criminal defense attorneys in Shreveport, and they’re available 24/7 to provide legal assistance.
 Whether you’re being investigated, have been arrested, served with a target letter or grand jury subpoena, or charged in federal district court, we can represent you.
 The earlier you contact us, the sooner we can start positioning your case for a desirable outcome.
 Call us at (888) 680-1745 to speak to one of our senior attorneys in confidence.